 Processors selling salmon products at wholesale are required to file price reports on salmon for the periods January through April, May through August, and September through December.
 The tri-annual reports are due by the end of the month following the tri-annual period.

-Processors must also file annual reconciliation reports by January 31 of the following year.
+Processors must also file annual reconciliation reports by Jan.
+31 of the following year.

-1998 – The legislature expanded the reporting requirement to thermally processed salmon products and limited the reporting requirement to processors selling more than 240,000 pounds of thermally processed salmon products at wholesale during the calendar year.
+1998 – The Legislature expanded the reporting requirement to thermally processed salmon products and limited the reporting requirement to processors selling more than 240,000 pounds of thermally processed salmon products at wholesale during the calendar year.

 The legislation replaced the semi-annual filing with a tri-annual filing, and required processors to report all container sizes of thermally processed salmon.
 Effective Sept.
 1, 1998, all salmon canneries were required to report prices received for thermally processed salmon for the periods January through April, May through August, and September through December.
 The reports were due by the end of the month following the tri-annual reporting period, and all the salmon canneries were required to list thermally processed salmon products by whatever sizes sold.

 2000 – The Legislature broadened the reporting requirement to include all processed salmon products and increased the reporting requirement to include only those processors selling more than 1 million pounds of salmon products at wholesale.
 Effective Sept.
 1, 2000, large processors were required to provide areas of production for each salmon product sold at wholesale.
 The legislation requires salmon processors to file an annual report summarizing yearly activity, and requires the department to provide average wholesale prices paid for salmon products by March 15 of each year.